Ellyxr/stardew-crops-calculator/README.md

 - [x] Show the highest profit organized from left to right.
 - [x] "Edit" and "Delete" will create a pop-up modal that allows the user to freely edit the contents.
 - [x] More tooltips for other qualities and types of produce.
-- [ ] Add Advanced Settings.
+- [x] Add Advanced Settings.
-- [ ] Export list and import said list for better UX.
+- [x] Export list and import said list for better UX.
+- [ ] Improve mobile responsiveness.
+- [ ] Add option to import and export CSV.
 - [ ] Auto-complete feature.
+- [ ] Improve UI.
+- [ ] Improve Changelog and add How it Works.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>